didac-crst/vernomic/README.md

 # Vernomic

-**Mnemonic version generator** using a 4-week cycle logic.
-Combines gemstone/metals + animal names to create memorable version strings like:
+A **mnemonic versioning system** on a four-week cycle that fuses vivid, object-based color names with animals — making each release as memorable as it is meaningful.

     model_23_Turquoise_Monkey_1523